AequoreaVictoria/opma.ts/README.md

 as their point of origin.
 See [LICENSE.md][20] for more information, which also contains the licensing information for the contents of `lib/`.

-In order of preference: Only [ISC][21], [MIT][22], [3BSD][23] (or lower!!) and [zlib][24] licensed libraries will be considered for inclusion in this project.
-This means at worst you must reproduce the relevant contents of [LICENSE.md][20] somewhere for the code you're reusing, you may be restricted from using the names of copyright holders for the purposes of marketing and if it's [libz][25] you must note if you have modified it from the code you obtained from here and never claim that you originally wrote it.
+In order of preference: Only [ISC][21], [MIT][22] and [3BSD][23] (or lower!!) licensed libraries will be considered for inclusion in this project.
+This means at worst you must reproduce the relevant contents of [LICENSE.md][20] somewhere for the code you're reusing and you may be restricted from using the names of copyright holders for the purposes of marketing.
 Not very hard.

 [0]: https://en.wikipedia.org/wiki/Yamaha_YM2608